kstojanovski-novatec/spring-boot-amqp-demonstration/documentation/quick-start.md

 # Quick start

-## Strucutre
+## Structure

 The project has three parts which are also folders:

-* spring-amqp-demostration-producer - message producer, sends the messages.
+* spring-amqp-demonstration-producer - message producer, sends the messages.
-* spring-amqp-demostration-consumer - message consumer, listens and consumes the messages.
+* spring-amqp-demonstration-consumer - message consumer, listens and consumes the messages.
-* spring-amqp-demostration-commons - model of the messages as POJO, property files and common functionalities.
+* spring-amqp-demonstration-commons - model of the messages as POJO, property files and common functionalities.
+* spring-amqp-demonstration-configuration - declaration of the exchanges, queues can be found here.

-## Requrirements
+## Requirements

 For running this example you need following stuff on your host: